VIDA: Women in Literary Arts

 VIDA: Women in Literary Arts is a non-profit feminist organization, based in the United States, committed to creating transparency around the lack of gender parity in the literary landscape and to amplifying historically-marginalized voices, including people of color; writers with disabilities; and queer, trans and gender-nonconforming individuals.

 History

 VIDA began when Cate Marvin sent a handful of women writers an email that questioned the current state of women in literature.
 Together with Erin Belieu and Ann Townsend, VIDA was founded to address this in 2009.
 Marvin, Belieu, and Townsend resigned from the board in 2015.

 The previous executive committee included Melissa Febos, Amy King, Krista Manrique, Lynn Melnick, and Camille Rankine.

+The board of directors has included Gabrielle Bellot, Holly Burdorff, Hafizah Geter, Trace Peterson, Daniel E. Pritchard, and Metta Sama.

 The advisory board until 2018 included Jennifer Baumgardner, Soraya Chemaly, Jodi Picoult, Corinne Segal, Cheryl Strayed, Jennifer Weiner, and Jamia Wilson.

 The Count

 The Count began as a yearly inventory documenting the number of women and men who were published in, or had their books reviewed by, notable literary magazines.
 The Count was first performed, and the results published, in 2010.
 The collected data showed significantly lower numbers of women than men had been published or had their books reviewed by notable literary magazines.

 The VIDA Count has revealed major imbalances at premiere publications both in the US and abroad.
 For example, the inaugural count determined The New York Review of Books covered a total of 306 books by men in 2010 and only 59 books by women, and that The New York Times Book Review covered 524 books by men compared to 283 by women.

 The first VIDA Count encompassed fifteen major journals and publications, plus 81 editions of three Best American anthologies—including an overall Count for each of the series’ three separate anthology imprints from the years 1986–2010—for a total of 94 journals, publications, and presses.
 VIDA expanded the scope of the Count in 2013, adding a new Larger Literary Landscape Count that examined dozens of historically well-established literary magazines.
 The 2014 VIDA Count results included the first Women of Color Count.
 The following year, VIDA further expanded the Intersectional Count, which included self-reported demographic information regarding gender, race and ethnicity, sexuality identity, age, education, and disability.